sporestudio/sprwifi/README.md

 ATTACK MODE:

  -a Handshake:	Captures the authentication message exchange between a client device and a Wi-Fi access point.
-		This exchange contains information that can be used to attempt to decrypt the network's security key.
+		This exchange contains information that can be used to attempt to decrypt the network security key.

  -a PKMID:	PMKID mode (Pairwise Master Key Identifier), the attacker can capture the PMKID of a Wi-Fi access point
 		without needing to capture a complete handshake.
 The PMKID is an identifier used in the authentication